THE CALIFORNIA DEPARTMENT OF MOTOR VEHICLES.

-Concurrent with the citation, booking receipt and a host of other papers you were given concurrent with your release you will find within them a pink letter size sheet of paper that substitutes for your driver license.
-(The bottom left hand corner identifies this form as a DS367.)
+Concurrent with the citation, booking receipt, and a host of other papers you were given concurrently with your release you will find within them a pink letter-size sheet of paper that substitutes for your driver's license.
+(The bottom left-hand corner identifies this form as a DS367.)
 What is this form and what, if anything, do I do with it?

 YOU MUST CALL THE DMV BEFORE 10 DAYS EXPIRE AND REQUEST A HEARING.
 YOU MUST ALSO ASK FOR A STAY ON THE PROPOSED ACTION AND YOU MUST ASK FOR DISCOVERY.

 By asking for a stay the action to suspend your license for the mentioned four-month period will not occur until after you have had your hearing, received an adverse decision, and have been told the date your suspension is to commence.
 You may continue to drive and the DMV will send you a temporary license.